307509256/Tensorflow-real-time-video-analysis/README.md

 ![](https://cloud.githubusercontent.com/assets/16812117/18818848/26f287d6-834a-11e6-9cd0-8d66a1e4c2d4.PNG)

-As the model is not fully trained, the model wrongly predicted university sign-board as a man in blue shirt.
+As the model is not fully trained, it wrongly predicted university sign-board as a man in blue shirt.